LuBBorba/happy-hour-hunters/README.md

 As a user, I want to find places that offer happy hour discounts.
 As a user, I want to search by the day of the week.
-As a user, I want to search by the time I plan to visit the venue.
 As a user, I want to see the price of drinks or appetizers during happy hour.

 ## Implementation